acsor/Gramana/README.md

 #Gramana

-Gramana (Gram-a-na, a play on words from A-na-gram, and not An-a-gram) is a sample application created by a developer trying to brush up his Android knowledge.
+Gramana (Gram-an-a, a play on words from An-a-gram) is an Android application created by a developer trying to brush up his Android knowledge.
-You can permute up to seven string pieces and filter the results against a few dictionaries.
+You can permute up to seven tokens and filter the results against a few dictionaries.